olgarithms/sphinx-tutorial/docs/documenting-your-api.md

 it.

 Open the file `office.py`.
 We are going to add
 [Python docstrings](https://peps.python.org/pep-0257/) to the class `TheOffice` to document how to use the API.
 In this tutorial we will follow the [Google-style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) docstring.
-There are other styles you can explore, outside the scope of this tutorial.
+Sphinx also supports other docstring styles, but this is outside the scope of this tutorial.

 Locate the method `get_employee_sales()` and add a Google-style docstring to document it: